 With smaller projects, you can pour your soil mixes onto a tarp and rotate.
 You can also create your own Mel’s Mix we mentioned in our Soil 101 post with this recipe:

 Before you add soil to your planters, make sure you have your liners in place.
-Our Cascading and Urban planters come with a plastic liner.
 You will need landscaping fabric for your Elevated and Raised Garden planters.
-Don't forget to poke drainage holes in them!

 Now you know what kind of soil mix to use and how much, all that’s left is adding it to your planters.
 Happy gardening!